NaixGames/Polycosmos/README.md

 Everyone at the Hades modding discord.
 They have been a massive help.
 Especially Magic_Gonads and PonyWarrior for answering my pestering questions.

 The AP discord and all the people in the Hades subthread which have pitch in with ideas and help keep me motivated.
 That includes, but is not limited to, DoesBoKnow for proposing this for the multiworld and providing a ton of resources and testing and Flore for proposing the “reversed heat” idea (which was simple enough to start implementing almost right away, which made this much more bearable).
+Also thanks to Sylviris for helping adding proper APWorld support.

 # Bugs